aufflick/smc_mirror/net/sf/smc/README.txt

     -return  : Smc.main() does not exit but simply returns.
                Use this option with ANT.
     -reflect : Generate reflection code.
-               (use with -java, -tcl, -vb and -csharp only).
+               (use with -java, -tcl, -vb, -csharp
+               -groovy, -lua, -perl, -python and -ruby only).
     -cast <cast type>
              : use this C++ cast type
                (use with -c++ only).